-To qualify for the allocation of a Club mooring and or boat pound space, it is required that the applicant shall be a full or student member of Hythe (Southampton) Sailing Club.
+1.1 To qualify for the allocation of a Club mooring/pound space, it is required that the applicant shall be a fully paid-up member of the Hythe (Southampton) Sailing Club.

 2 Classes of Boats.

-2.1 The allocation of moorings and boat pound spaces will be subject to the following limitations:
+2.1 The allocation of moorings and pound spaces will be subject to the following limitations:

-Owners of vessels fitting the above criteria may use the Club winch to assist in launch and recovery operations once authorised.
+Subject to training and authorisation, owners of dinghies and RIB’s may use the club winch to assist in launch and recovery operations.

-2.6 Boats will be accepted, subject to mooring and boat pound availability.
-Applications must be made in writing to the Moorings Secretary to cover first registration and any changes of information.
-No vessel may be bought to the club or any mooring until approved by the Mooring Secretary and the fees paid.
+2.1.4 Boats will be accepted, subject to mooring and pound space availability, only at the discretion of the Committee.
+Applications must be made in writing to the Moorings and Pound Secretary to cover first application and any changes of information.

 For moorings in rows 1-10